keckstrom/academic-kickstart/content/author/admin/_index.md

 +++

-Korin Eckstrom is a research specialist at the University of Vermont specializing in metagenomics and microbial genetics.
-Her research interests include how the microbial community and associated components at large interact with specific environments or disease states.
-Currently, she is a member of the Vermont Integrative Genomics Resource (VIGR) Bioinformatics Shared Resource, which provides support for research projects during all stages, from study design to deposition of results.
+Currenly a research specialist at the University of Vermont specializing in metagenomics and microbial genetics.
+My research interests include how microbial communities and their associated components interact with specific environments or disease states.
+As a member of the Vermont Integrative Genomics Resource (VIGR) Bioinformatics Shared Resource, I provide support for research projects during all stages, from study design to deposition of results in public databases.